Lapin0t/phd-manuscript/main/03_substitution.typ

-This structure is dubbed a _substitution monoid_~#mcite(<FioreS22>) and is further subject to the usual associativity and left and right identity laws of monoids.
+This structure is dubbed a _substitution monoid_~#mcite(<FioreS22>) and is further subject to the usual associativity and left and right identity laws of monoids. #yann[Tu as la place, spell them out?]
 To see more clearly how these two maps can be seen as the unit and multiplication maps of a monoid, notice that the types of these two maps can be refactored as